 Money appropriated to the Minnesota Historical Society shall be expended in the manner and under the terms and conditions described by the governing body of the Minnesota Historical Society.

 The Minnesota Historical Society may use state money to buy fire, wind, hail, and vandalism insurance.

 The Minnesota Historical Society shall receive specific appropriations each biennium to carry out the purposes of subdivision 2.
-The appropriation must be sufficient to pay for salary and benefit-related increases as determined by the commissioner of management and budget in the commissioner's plan in accordance with section 43A.18, subdivision 2, and the legislature.
+The appropriation must be sufficient to pay for salary and benefit-related increases as determined by the commissioner of finance in the commissioner's plan in accordance with section 43A.18, subdivision 2, and the legislature.

 Five copies of each book, document, journal, map, pamphlet, or report, including five copies of Minnesota Statutes and Minnesota Session Laws delivered to the Minnesota Historical Society in accordance with the provisions of section 15.18 shall be preserved by the society and two copies of each thereof shall be sent immediately to the Library of Congress.

 The State Historical Society is authorized to enter into an agreement or agreements with the Science Museum of Minnesota whereby the State Historical Society shall make payments to such museum to support and expand its programs and to develop an extension program to bring the facilities of such museum to schools throughout the state.
 Such agreement or agreements shall provide for the time, amount and method of such payments.